判决理由

 关键引述

-"It is at least extremely doubtful whether anything less than a direct contribution to the purchase price would give rise to a constructive trust."
+"It is at least extremely doubtful whether anything less than a direct contribution to the purchase price by the partner who is not the legal owner, whether initially or by payment of mortgage instalments, will justify the inference of a constructive trust in sole-name cases."

 后续处理